Simple English Explanation:

 corpus – natural language processing – versions are present in a couple of different packages.
 Make sure you included the right one.

 count – likely a problem with dplyr.
 In some cases, this may be a problem with loading another package that also defines a count function (plyr) after you’ve loaded dplyr, creating a namespace issue.
-Here is a potential solution if you’ve got a namespace collision (read to the bottom).
+Here is a potential solution example if you’ve got a namespace collision (read to the bottom).

 select – another function that shows up in multiple packages, but dplyr is probably involved in most situations where you get this error.
-Root cause is either namespace collision or lack of dependencies.
+Root cause is either namespace load collision or lack of dependencies.

 Need more help?
 Check out our list of common R error messages for more ideas….